logo

 23.01.2025

-Now, here’s something you don’t see every day: a Frenchman called Ora Ïto taking Renault’s 1970s R17 coupe—a car that was, let’s be honest, only slightly more desirable than athlete’s foot—and turning it into a proper head-turner of the retro-futuristic variety.
-Yes, it’s an electric restomod, but don’t stop reading just yet.
-This isn’t one of those dreary Teslas that promises a thousand miles of range but gives you anxiety before you’ve even left your driveway.
-No, this is pure style over spreadsheets, a design statement that looks like it just drove off the set of 2001: A Space Odyssey and straight into a Parisian art gallery.
+Here’s something you don’t see every day: a French designer called Ora Ïto taking Renault’s 1970s R17 coupe—a car that was about as desirable as a bad haircut—and turning it into a head-turning, retro-futuristic dream machine.
+Yeah, I said it—electric restomod.
+But before you roll your eyes and think this is another one of those dreary electric cars that promise a thousand miles of range and leave you contemplating existential dread, hold up.
+This isn’t just an electric car; it’s a design statement that looks like it just stepped off the set of 2001: A Space Odyssey and straight into a Parisian art gallery.

 cover-image